 Valentine Writing Prompts

-Stimulate writing ideas by providing your children and young teens with some Valentine story starters.
+Stimulate writing ideas by providing your children and younger teens with some heartfelt writing prompts.

 - Write an acrostic poem using the word FRIEND, HEART, or VALENTINE.

-- Make a list of ways that you can show your love for your family members.
+- Make a list of ways you can show your love for your family members.

 - Write a letter to a parent, grandparent, or sibling telling them why you love them.